philou/philou.github.com/_posts/2020-03-16-3-good-and-bad-ways-to-write-team-coding-standards-and-conventions.markdown

 1. Opening the topic of coding standards can start an endless ping-pong discussion.
 Coding standards remain a never-ending work in progress until everyone gives up.
 2. Even getting a coding-standard initiative to its conclusion is not enough!
 It often turns into documents that everyone forgets when facing day to day urgencies.
-3. Some opinionated people won't change their habits for the sack of the team.
+3. Some opinionated people won't change their habits for the sake of the team.
 4. I've seen team members agree on the conventions in public, but continue to use their own style.
 This generates passive-aggressive fights, where the most stubborn wins, but the team loses.

 Let's see go over different strategies to write team coding standards and conventions.